31 December in Indian and World History

 Read More: 30 December in Indian and World History

-Death Anniversary
+Death Anniversary on 31 December

 31 December in Indian history is observed as the death anniversary of the following personalities:

-Vishwanath Kashinath Rajwade (24 June 1863 – 31 December 1926), a famous Indian writer, historian, orator, and scholar.
+Vishwanath Kashinath Rajwade (24 June 1863 – 31 December 1926), was a famous Indian writer, historian, orator, and scholar.
 He was known as ‘Itihasacharya Rajwade’.
 He was also a great scholar of Sanskrit and grammar, the evidence of which is visible in his famous works ‘Rajwade Dhatkosh’ and ‘Sanskrit Bhashecha Ulgada’.
-Vishwanath Kashinath Rajwade composed the famous book ‘History of Indian Marriage Institution’ in the Marathi language.
+Vishwanath Kashinath Rajwade composed the famous book ‘History of Indian Marriage Institution in the Marathi language.
 The Granth is a unique achievement of the extensive study and thought of Historian Rajwade.
 He died on 31 December 1926.

-Ravi Shankar Shukla (2 August 1877 – 31 December 1956), a famous leader and freedom fighter of the Indian National Congress.
+Ravi Shankar Shukla (2 August 1877 – 31 December 1956), was a famous leader and freedom fighter of the Indian National Congress.
 He was appointed as the first Chief Minister of the new state of Madhya Pradesh, which came into existence on 1 November 1956.
 He died on 31 December 1956.

 Kader Khan (22 October 1937 – 31 December 2018) was an Indian film actor, screenwriter, comedian, and film director.
 As an actor, he appeared in more than 300 Bollywood films after his debut in the 1973 film Daag with Rajesh Khanna, in which he played a prosecuting attorney.
 He was also a prolific screenwriter for Bollywood films in the period 1970s to 1999 and wrote dialogues for 200 films.
 Khan graduated from Ismail Yusuf College, affiliated with Bombay University.
 He died on 31 December 2018 in Ontario, Canada.